 Research Triangle employers run org charts that describe seats, not pours.
-A RTP campus wing might show sixty percent of badges swiped while the break room handles a line that feels like ninety percent adoption—because lab schedules, vendor visits, and hybrid anchors stack on the same pantry.
+An RTP campus wing might show sixty percent of badges swiped while the break room handles a line that feels like ninety percent adoption—because lab schedules, vendor visits, and hybrid anchors stack on the same pantry.
 Finance models pantry spend per head; facilities sees milk waste that does not match either story.

-Lab campuses versus corporate wings in one portfolio
+Lab campuses versus corporate wings

 Triangle footprints mix research campuses with corporate towers along I-40 and US-1.
 Coffee demand on a lab pad spikes around shift handoffs and seminar weeks; corporate wings spike on client-heavy Wednesdays.
 Exporting cup data from one building type to another without labels produces renewal conversations nobody trusts.